daklab/daklab.github.io/README.md

 * [EAGLE](https://github.com/davidaknowles/eagle) software for detecting GxE interactions from RNA-seq using allele specific expression
 * On twitter at [@david_a_knowles](https://twitter.com/david_a_knowles)

+# Notes on updating

+* To upload publications add them to publications/publications.bib, with one of the keywords used in publications/build_pubs.sh (currently mlstats,genetics or working).
+Then run the jabref commands in publications/build_pubs.sh.
+* To update photos, add to photos/ and then to the code at the end of src/footer.html.
+* Finally run ./build.sh to make a new index.html.

 # Banner credit

 Photo by <https://unsplash.com/@davidhiggins>